-ATA 210 Advanced Automotive Electrical Systems
+ATA 210 (AUTO 210) Advanced Automotive Electrical Systems

 The second of two courses, this course examines the electrical and electronic systems of automobiles.
 Students will study inputs, outputs, and processors of electronic systems.
 Students will study the diagnosis of starting and charging systems, improper operation of chassis and body electrical and electronic systems and determine necessary corrective actions.
-(30 classroom, 30 shop) Prerequisite: Satisfactory completion of ATA 110 with grade of C or higher or instructor permission
+(30 classroom, 30 shop) Prerequisite: Satisfactory completion of ATA 110 (AUTO 110) with grade of C or higher or instructor permission

-ATA 215 Manual Transmissions and Driveline
+ATA 215 (AUTO 215) Manual Transmissions and Driveline

-This course will cover manual drive train and axles theory, diagnosis and repair.
+This course will cover manual drive train and axles theory, diagnosis, and repair.
 Students will learn to remove and reinstall transmissions/transaxles.
 Students will inspect and repair manual transmission systems, inspect and reinstall power train components, and perform clutch diagnosis and repair.
 Students will apply critical thinking skills, utilizing service information, to diagnose problems with transaxles, clutches, and drive shafts to determine necessary corrective action.
-(30 classroom, 30 shop) Prerequisite: ATA 100; Corequisite: ATA 210
+(30 classroom, 30 shop) Prerequisite: ATA 100 (AUTO 100); Corequisite: ATA 210 (AUTO 210)

-ATA 220 Engine Performance and Diagnosis
+ATA 220 (AUTO 220) Engine Performance and Diagnosis

 The first of a two-course sequence addressing automotive engine performance, this course will introduce the theory, operation and repair of Ignition systems and fuel system as they pertain to automobiles and light duty trucks.
 Students will perform compression tests, cylinder leakage tests; and vacuum tests to identify failed areas of the engine and required service procedures.
 The students will learn to utilize proper diagnostic procedures and determine appropriate corrective procedures to repair, replace, or install components of the ignition and fuel systems that cause poor engine performance.
-(30 classroom, 30 shop) Prerequisites: ATA 110 and ATA 150 with grade of C or higher
+(30 classroom, 30 shop) Prerequisites: ATA 110 (AUTO 110) and ATA 150 (AUTO 150) with grade of C or higher

-ATA 225 Automotive Heating and Air Conditioning
+ATA 225 (AUTO 225) Automotive Heating and Air Conditioning

 This course is an examination of automotive heating, ventilation, and air conditioning systems.
 Students will diagnose the heating and air conditioning system and determine necessary action for unusual operating noises and inoperative conditions.
 Students will diagnose temperature control problems and failures in the electrical controls of heating, ventilation, and air conditioning systems and determine necessary corrective action.
-(30 classroom, 30 shop) Prerequisites: ATA 210 with grade of C or higher
+(30 classroom, 30 shop) Prerequisite: ATA 210 (AUTO 210) with grade of C or higher

-ATA 230 Drivability and Emission Controls
+ATA 230 (AUTO 230) Drivability and Emission Control Systems

 The second of two courses, this course is a comprehensive overview of automotive computerized engine controls and vehicle emission systems.
 Students will learn to utilize proper diagnostic procedures and determine appropriate corrective procedures to repair, replace, or install components that cause poor engine performance.
 Students will study emission controls, their purpose on OBDII engines and their effect on engine performance when they are not operating properly.
 Students will inspect and test computerized engine control system sensors, powertrain/engine control module (PCM/ECM), actuators, and circuits utilizing scan tools, graphing multimeters, (GMM)/ and digital storage oscilloscopes (DSO).
-(30 classroom, 30 shop) Prerequisites: ATA 210 and ATA 220 with grade of C or higher
+(30 classroom, 30 shop) Prerequisites: ATA 210 (AUTO 210) and ATA 220 (AUTO 220) with grade of C or higher

-ATA 235 Automatic Transmissions and Transaxles
+ATA 235 (AUTO 235) Automatic Transmissions and Transaxles

 This course will cover automatic transmission theory, diagnosis, and repair.
 Students will perform full in-vehicle and off-vehicle transmission inspection, and apply critical thinking skills, utilizing service information, to diagnose problems and determine necessary corrective action.
 Students will disassemble an automatic transmission, inspect for failed parts and rebuild transmission to operating condition.
-(30 classroom, 30 shop) Prerequisites: Completion of ATA 210 and ATA 215 with grade of C or higher i ingrici
+(30 classroom, 30 shop) Prerequisites: ATA 210 (AUTO 210) and ATA 215 (AUTO 215) with grade of C or higher